CooperBuckingham/HHgHolders.js/README.md

   c.
 HHgActionManager runs a function every frame that receives the delta time since the last frame
-    ca. actions already handle all of their updates via this delta cb. but you could add another function to the beginning of the list if you were interested in another type of game loop.
+    ca. actions already handle all of their updates via this delta cb. but you could add another function to the beginning of the list if you were interested in another type of game loop. cba. or physics system, etc.
+  d. you can also use the doAddCSSClass() and doRemoveCSSClass() to use custom CSS class functionality in holders.
+    da. but I don't recommend it, as things like actions and canvases won't always play nice with them.
+  e. the engine uses the file HHgMain.css as it's only css file.
+    ea. this file resets browswer behavior, adds clearfix, and sets up some basic table functionality for text in divs eb. you are welcome to add or change, but be careful of modifying any of the existing css elements, as alot depends on them

 15. Usage and Quirks
   a. you'll notice that pretty much any function that you are supposed to interact with start with "do" to do something or "return" to return something
   b. or "get" and "set" for property access. the engine does a lot of secondary computation after properties are set.
-    ba. this requires the use of setter functions instead of standard .access
+    ba. so this requires the use of functions instead of standard .access
   c. most functions require property objects to be passed as arguments {R: 255, G: 255, B: 255};
-    ca. but if a function just takes 1 concept, then it usally can be short-handed for faster typing: funcTakesColor(255,255,255);
+    ca. but if a function just takes 1 concept, then it usally can be short-handed for faster typing: funcTakesColor(255,255,255); or funcTakesColor(new HHgColorRGBA({R:255, G:255, B:255, A:1}));

 //=============================================================